noahjb27/spiegel_rag_js/README.md

 # SPIEGEL RAG System

-A professional Retrieval-Augmented Generation (RAG) system for searching and analyzing historical SPIEGEL magazine articles (1948-1979).
-This system provides researchers with powerful tools for semantic search and AI-assisted analysis of historical German media content.
+A Retrieval-Augmented Generation (RAG) system for searching and analyzing historical SPIEGEL magazine articles from 1948-1979.
+This system provides researchers with powerful tools for semantic search and AI-assisted analysis.

 ## 🏗️ System Architecture